 - Use “pretty URLs” (search engine-friendly links).

 Finally, it’s important to be aware that some third-party link shortener services may expire, go out of business, or cease to maintain the integrity of your links.
-Therefore, it's best to entrust your website to a reputable URL shortening tool that keeps you in control of your site's links.
+Therefore, it's best to entrust your website to a reputable link management tool that keeps you in control of your site's links.

 To deal with broken links on your site, you'll want to:

-- Fix internal broken links with Pretty Links.
+- Fix internal broken links by creating redirects when necessary

 - Update or remove external broken links.

 Do you have a question about link rot or how to handle it?
 Let us know in the comments section below!